Find Trade Colleges

 Emergency Dispatcher Job Outlook

-In 2016, there was an estimated number of 98,600 jobs in the United States for Emergency Dispatcher.
+In the United States, there were 98,600 jobs for Emergency Dispatcher in 2016.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 8,100 new jobs for Emergency Dispatcher by 2026.
-There will be an estimated 10,000 positions for Emergency Dispatcher per year.
+The BLS estimates 10,000 yearly job openings in this field.

 undefined